 13. Bisexuals are a small community.

 In 2007, a survey of 768 self-identified lesbians, gays and bisexuals found that a full 48.9 percent identified as bisexual — nearly half.
-Bisexuals might not speak out as much as their lesbian and gay siblings, but that's more likely due to lingering stigmas than it is to a lack of numbers strength.
-Like it or not, the bisexual community is here, and it's here to stay.
+Bisexuals might not speak out as much as their lesbian and gay siblings, but that's more likely due to lingering stigmas than it is to a lack of numbers.
+Like it or not, bisexual people are here, and they're here to stay.

 Editor's note: This post first appeared on PolicyMic and is reprinted here with permission.